rosspalmer/bitQuant/README.md

 - Store data on MySQL server
 - Convert trade data into price history for any period
 - Retrieve MySQL data as easy to use pandas DataFrames
-- Quandl API support (end of day price history)
+- Quandl API support for EOD data

-**Planned Features**
+**Short Term Goals**
+- Pull individual api commands from csv for api module
+- Folder structure
+- Install via PyPi setup
 - Server scripts for automatic exchange pings and data maintence
 - Complete wiki on all modules

+**Long Term Goals**
-- Backtesting strategies MySQL data utilizing bt (https://github.com/pmorissette/bt)
+- Event driven backtesting strategies using MySQL data
 - Indicators built for use with pandas
 - Machine learning tools
 - Live algorithmic trading setup